yasin-uzun/SINBAD/README.md

 ## Graphical User Interface

-SINBAD has an easy to use Graphical User Interface (GUI).
+SINBAD can be run using simple R instructions.
+It also has an easy to use Graphical User Interface (GUI).
+The users with no R programming background can use the GUI to process analyze their single cell DNA methylation sequencing datasets.
+Please see the user manual (below) on how to use SINBAD via GUI.

 <p align="center">
 <img src="docs/SINBAD_alignment.png" width="800" title="">